MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/powerplatform/powerplatform-integration-overview.md

 ms.reviewer: solsen
 ms.topic: overview
 ms.author: kepontop
-ms.date: 02/10/2024
+ms.date: 02/19/2024
 ---

 # Integrating Business Central with Microsoft Power Platform

-Some intro paragraph here about the overall benefits of using Power Platform with BC.

-The five paragraphs below is re-use from the overall integrations page.
-We can do this with include files to minimize double maintenance.
+Integrating [!INCLUDE [prod_short](../developer/includes/prod_short.md)] with Microsoft Power Platform, offers a solution that enhances business productivity and efficiency.
+It provides a set of tools that enable you to analyze data, build solutions, automate processes, and create virtual agents.
+By integrating Microsoft Power Platform with [!INCLUDE [prod_short](../developer/includes/prod_short.md)], you can leverage the data and business logic of [!INCLUDE [prod_short](../developer/includes/prod_short.md)], and benefit from the analytical and automation capabilities of Microsoft Power Platform.
+This article explains you can integrate [!INCLUDE [prod_short](../developer/includes/prod_short.md)] with Microsoft Power Platform.

 ## Business Central connector for Power Platform